korneelis/seam_carving/README.md

 ### Output

 After running the script, check the data folder to find generated outputs at various stages.
-Below you find the results of the example image.
+In the [report file]{cs436523ksomers/seam_carved_vectorization _report.pdf} you will find example outputs.

 ## 4. Algorithmic Steps